ChooTingFeng/ecliseinstaller/README.md

 2. execute importNA.bat or importROW.bat and it should work

 ##Save File exporter
-1. run exportNA.bat or exportROW.bat and your files will show up.
-NOTE! /activequests does not create a folder, instead, you will get the folder inside activequests, so to reimport, place exported files into a new folder called /activequests
+1. run exportNA.bat or exportROW.bat and your files will show up NOTE! /activequests does not create a folder, instead, you will get the folder inside activequests, so to reimport, place exported files into a new folder called /activequests

 Example: script will create /XXXXX_ActiveQuests which inside has files